GO-SHIP-Oceanography/.github/setup.md

 git clone https://github.com/GO-SHIP-Oceanography/station_bathymetry.git
 ```
 which will create the directory `station_bathymetry/` with the code inside.
-we can navigate to that directory using:
+We can navigate to that directory using:
 ```bash
 cd station_bathymetry
 ```